dvera/riskreport/biomarker/eda2r.md

 ## EDA2R

-"Ectodysplasin A2 receptor, a protein involved in cell signaling and development."
+Ectodysplasin A2 receptor is a protein involved in cell signaling and development.

 <div style="display: flex; flex-direction: column; gap: 10px;">